 ALP and capitalist press join forces

 The violence marked the end of Paterson’s political career.
-He struggled to recover from his injuries, and the ALP government also redrew the boundaries of his electorate, making it un-winnable for him.
+He struggled to recover from his injuries.
+The ALP government also redrew the boundaries of his electorate, making it un-winnable for him.

-Paterson’s story of struggle and resistance means he is remembered for his unique place as the only Communist ever elected to Parliament in the in history of Australian politics.
+Paterson’s story of struggle and resistance guarantees his place as the only Communist ever elected to Parliament in Australia.